-The STEM Equity Monitor is a national data resource on girls and women in science, technology, engineering and mathematics (STEM).
-The monitor reports the current state of STEM gender equity in Australia and measures changes and trends.
+The STEM Equity Monitor is a national data resource on women and other diverse groups in science, technology, engineering and mathematics (STEM).
+The monitor reports the current state of STEM equity in Australia and measures changes and trends.

-We follow the participation of women in STEM through primary and secondary school, higher education, graduation outcomes and the workforce.
-The interactive data allows you to explore your area of interest or browse data across different stages of the STEM pathway.
+We follow the participation of girls, women and other diverse groups in STEM through school, higher education, graduation and the workforce.
+The interactive data lets you explore an area of interest or browse data across different stages of the STEM pathway.

 Primary and secondary school data

 Confidence, interest and skills in STEM start at a young age.
-Many factors influence girls’ perceptions and attitudes to STEM.
+Many factors influence girls’ and other diverse peoples’ perceptions and attitudes to STEM.

-See how these early experiences can shape whether girls are motivated to take STEM subjects and aspire towards a STEM career.
+See how these early perceptions differ between groups, including whether young people are motivated to take STEM subjects and aspire towards a STEM career.

 Higher education data

-Students who study STEM at primary and secondary school may choose to continue their studies through university or vocational education and training (VET).
-These insights help us target support for women as they develop their skills and embark on STEM careers.
+Students who study STEM at primary and secondary school may continue studying through university or vocational education and training (VET).
+Tracking enrolments and completions at these levels identifies underrepresentation of women and people from diverse groups as they develop their skills and start STEM careers.

 Graduate outcomes data